 You probably are thinking, well what about my area?
 Charlotte market has faired a little better at 42%.
 So let’s break it down for you.
 You have a home you are going to sell and Zillow says your home is worth 225,000 but it’s off by the North Carolina state average of 7.1%.
 Want to see all the data?
-Here’s a spreadsheet from Zillow.
+Here’s a spreadsheet from their website.

 Here’s an example: Your home value would be 240,000.
 You listed your home for sale and get full asking for your sale price, but wonder why you had so much interest in the first couple of days.